 Up to the minute news, press releases, media and more.

-World Food Day, October 16, shines a spotlight on the problem of food insecurity all across the globe.
-But hunger is also a problem right here in America as families struggle with crises like unemployment, homelessness, poverty, and natural disasters — and World Vision is working with communities like Hartford, Connecticut, to help.
+Hunger is a problem here in America as families struggle with crises like unemployment, homelessness, poverty, and natural disasters — and World Vision is working with communities like Hartford, Connecticut, to help.